 Increase penalties against perpetrators

-Both Iowa and West Virginia adopted legislation last year to increase criminal and civil penalties against perpetrators of financial exploitation and to update the definition of financial exploitation.
+States are adopting legislation to increase criminal and civil penalties against perpetrators of financial exploitation and to update the definition of financial exploitation.

 How to get help: